CIL 4.5296: Metre

 The meter is somewhat irregular: three verses are correct hexameters, and the text may originally have been made up entirely of hexameters, or a mixture of hexameters and pentameters.

 The first verse of the poem scans correctly as a hexameter; verses two and three can be easily emended to read as a pentameter and hexameter respectively.
 If the poem were composed in elegiac couplets, verse four should again be a pentameter; it is easier, however, to emend it so it reads as a hexameter, suggesting the poem was not originally in regular elegiac couplets.
-Kristina Milnor suggests that the reason for the erratic pattern of what were apparently originally pentametrical and hexametrical lines is if CIL 4.5296 is a cento, made up of verses from two or more different poems stitched together to make a new composition.
+Kristina Milnor suggests that the reason for the erratic pattern of what were apparently originally pentametric and hexametrical lines is if CIL 4.5296 is a cento, made up of verses from two or more different poems stitched together to make a new composition.
 This form of composition is known from other graffiti from Pompeii: for instance CIL 4.9847, a two line inscription made up of one hexameter verse from Ovid's Amores and one from Propertius I.1.